Pocket/curation-tools-frontend/API-SPEC.md

 - How should we sort prospects in regards to snoozed?
   - Example: a story is snoozed for two weeks.
 After two weeks, in what order should this story appear?
   - Related question: we are assuming we'll sort stories by `updatedAt` - is this correct?
+- When clicking any button (Snooze/Reject/Approve) on the Edit & Approve screen, where is the user redirected to?

 ## Propsects